Are you comfortable living with rats in your home?

 They have teeth that can bite through furniture, wires and cables, some parts of your home and even your clothes.

 As rats can chew through quite a few items, there is a possibility that they will chew through structural items in your home.
-I am talking about wooden beams, footings, even concrete.
+I am talking about wooden beams, footings, and even concrete.
 You don’t need me to tell you how costly that can be!

 How dangerous are rats?
-When you consider the structural damage and electrical damage they can do to your property, rats can be very hazardous!
+When you consider the structural and electrical damage they can do to your property, rats can be very hazardous!

 2. They bring diseases